Story Spine

 Every character argues about the same idea from a different angle.
 Kids enjoy the action.
 Parents feel the emotional debate.

-Pixar villains are emotionally relatable.
+Emotionally grounded villains.
 Victor Watt drives the film.
 The remaining villains expand the world in the companion series.

 Rob if he chose work over family.
 Calm.
 Powerful.
 Empty.
 Exists in Rob’s mind during a crisis of confidence.
-The most Pixar villain in the lineup — think the Bing Bong moment from Inside Out.
+The most internal villain in the lineup — think the Bing Bong moment from Inside Out.

 A comedic villain who literally manifests from emails, notifications, and buzzing phones.
 Creates chaos that keeps Rob from getting home.
 Kids laugh.
 Parents feel personally attacked.